Aisheng ASN-205: ASN-205

 ASN-205 is a fixed wing UAV that first appeared on September 6, 2009, during the practice parade of the 60th anniversary of parade on October 1, 2009.
 ASN-205 is intended as the successor of earlier ASN-104/105 series, and is intended mainly to perform missions of drones, while the other UAV, ASN-206, is intended for reconnaissance missions.

 ASN-206

 ASN-206 is a fixed wing UAV in twin boom layout with high wing configuration with twin-tail.
 Propulsion is provided by a two-blade propeller driven engine mounted at the rear end of the fuselage.
 ASN-206 was reportedly developed under the assistance of Tadiran Spectralink Ltd, an Israeli company specialising in the airborne communications and electronic countermeasures (ECM) systems, but this cannot be confirmed.
-Though classified by Chinese as a light weight UAV, ASN-206 actually weighs more than 200 kg, and this was mainly caused by the technological bottleneck and limitation of industrial capability China faced back in the early 1990s.
+Though classified by Chinese as a lightweight UAV, ASN-206 actually weighs more than 200 kg, and this was mainly caused by the technological bottleneck and limitation of industrial capability China faced back in the early 1990s.
 In 1996, ASN-206 won State Science and Technology Prizes.
 Specification: